 Beth notes that often our talking, doing and thinking minds serve as a defense against feeling what is really going on.
 She works holistically to help clients know and feel their emotions by integrating somatic nondual consciousness and movement.
 By working with the body, the stories and scripts which trap us into acting out our habitual thoughts and behaviors are bypassed.
 Experiencing previously held or stuck emotions, frees you to live from your true essence, which she believes is love.

-Beth draws from the work of Rupert Spira, Core Energetics, Exceptional Marriage, David Deida, and Adyashanti, in addition to traditional theories and methods of psychology and health.
+In addition to traditional theories and methods of psychology and health, Beth draws from the work of Peter Ralston, Rupert Spira, Core Energetics, Exceptional Marriage, David Deida, and Adyashanti.